-- Maintain safe and reliable service by: - Replacing approximately 60 miles of mainline track. - Replacing 250 mainline switches. - - ٠ replacement will be coordinated and packaged with work on Signals (CBTC) and Stations projects.
+- Maintain safe and reliable service by: - Replacing approximately 60 miles of mainline track. - Replacing 250 mainline switches. - Enhance service reliability by enabling the next-generation train signaling system.
+A portion of the planned track replacement will be coordinated and packaged with work on Signals (CBTC) and Stations projects.